 6. How new retail technology is transforming luxury.

 Traditional luxury brands have historically considered online retail to be a distribution platform fitted for selling low to mid-range luxury goods.
 Selling through multi-brand retail sites, in particular, was not seen as an appropriate channel for upscale brands.
 Multi-brand websites were often perceived as a threat to a luxury brand’s image amongst its affluent consumers.

 High-end products were thus reserved for the premium experience of offline retail stores.
 This was based on the assumption that affluent consumers wouldn’t be willing to spend the premium price required for high-end luxury goods online.
 Indeed, wouldn’t luxury shoppers always favor a personalized customer service and a tactile shopping experience?
 The kind of experience that only a premium offline retail space could offer.

 30%of personal luxury sales will take place online by 2025

 eCommerce sites such as Net-A-Porter and Farfetch have successfully demonstrated that digital retail works.
 Indeed, luxury consumers are willing to shop for high-end goods online at an undiscounted price that is on par with the offline retail premiums.

-Online sales of luxury items across high-end categories such as beauty, perfume, footwear, jewellery, watches, and leather goods accounted for 8 per cent of the $313 billion USD global luxury market at the end of 2016.
+Online sales of luxury items across high-end categories such as beauty, perfume, footwear, jewelry, watches, and leather goods accounted for 8 percent of the $313 billion USD global luxury market at the end of 2016.